Xomega-Net/Xomega.Docs/docs/generators/services/contracts.md

 The name of the generated class will be based on the name of the structure, e.g. `CustomerUpdate`, which should be unique as long as there are no other classes with this name defined in the services' namespace.

 :::note
-The standalone structures can in turn have parameters referencing other standalone structures, or can have other inline structures nested inside of them, which will be also generated using their fully qualified name.
+The standalone structures can in turn have parameters referencing other standalone structures or can have other inline structures nested inside of them, which will be also generated using their fully qualified name.
 :::

 ### CLR types

 The CLR types that are used on the generated structures are determined based on the configuration of their logical types in the model.

-If the logical type is not specified on the structure's parameter, then the type of the field with the same name on the corresponding object will be used, which is either the object that the operation is defined on, or the object referenced by the `object` attribute on a standalone structure.
+If the logical type is not specified on the structure's parameter, then the type of the field with the same name on the corresponding object will be used, which is either the object that the operation is defined on or the object referenced by the `object` attribute on a standalone structure.

-The logical types usually inherit such configurations from their base types, but can override the CLR types to use as needed.
+The logical types usually inherit such configurations from their base types but can override the CLR types to use as needed.
 You need to add the `clr:type` element under the `config` element of the type, and specify the CLR type's name and namespace, as well as whether it's a value type, as follows.

 ```xml
 <type name="date time">